box/box-typescript-sdk-gen/docs/ai.md

 ## Get AI agent default configuration

-Get the AI agent default config
+Get the AI agent default config.

 This operation is performed by calling function `getAiAgentDefaultConfig`.